 The nurses will regularly monitor your blood pressure, pulse, temperature, respiratory rate and oxygen levels (observations).
 The colour, warmth, sensation, movement and pulses of your feet will also be regularly monitored.
-You will also be given oxygen via a face mask, if required.

-It will be important to keep your lungs clear by way of intermittent deep breathing and attempts to cough up any secretions so as to reduce the risk of chest infection.
-You may receive help from physiotherapists to achieve this.
+It will be important to keep your lungs clear by way of intermittent deep breathing and attempts to cough up any secretions so as to reduce the risk of a chest infection.
+You may receive help from a physiotherapists to achieve this.